In this post, I’ll walk you through the key ingredients to get started with Japanese cooking.

 Mirin

-Mirin is mainly used for:
+Mirin is great for:

-- Add sweetness and umami
+- Adding sweetness and umami

-- Keep ingredients tender
+- Keeping ingredients tender

 Soy Sauce

-- Koikuchi: Kikkoman Koikuchi Soy Sauce
+- Koikuchi: Kikkoman Koikuchi Soy Sauce, Yamasan Soy Sauce

-- Usukuchi: Yamaroku Japanese Usukuchi Soy Sauce
+- Usukuchi: Kikkoman Usukuchi Soy Sauce, Yamaroku Japanese Usukuchi Soy Sauce

-💡Lean more: All About Japanese Soy Sauce
+💡Learn more in All About Japanese Soy Sauce.

 Rice Vinegar